 - ➤ HTTP Command: the order to open a door will be sent via a HTTP command.
-When enabled, the following parameters appear: - Secure Opening: allows setting a username and password required to send through the HTTP command to open de door in order to increase the security (must match with the ones set in GetFace IP in section Services → HTTP API). - ➤ KNX Object: the order to open a door will be sent via the communication object "[VI n] Switch X", where X is the number of the door.
-It is possible to choose the value of the object that will open the door ("1 = Open" or "0 = Open"). - Automatic Door Opening (DOORMATIC): allows opening the doors automatically when receiving a call. - Door n: door/s responding to the automatic opening. - Initial Status after ETS Download: sets whether the automatic opening is enabled or not after ETS Download.
-It also can be changed at runtime through the object "[VI n] Enable Automatic Door Opening". - Disable if "Do Not Disturb" Mode Is Active: disables the automatic door opening when do not disturb mode is active.
+When enabled, the following parameters appear: - Secure Opening: allows setting a username and password required to send through the HTTP command to open de door in order to increase the security (must match with the ones set in GetFace IP in section Services → HTTP API). - ➤ KNX Object: enables the 1-bit object "[VI n] Switch X" by means of which the output of a KNX actuator with the door lock connected to it can be controlled.
+It is possible to choose the value of the object that will open the door ("1 = Open" or "0 = Open").